 Skin in your 20s

-Skin is soft, and our bodies produce tons of collagen and elastin, which gives us glowing, toned skin.
+So, what's our skin like in our twenties?
+Put simply, it's super soft, and our bodies produce tons of collagen and elastin, which gives us glowing, toned skin.
 Cheekbones and jaw are defined, and we have very few lines.
+Sigh!
+I remember those days!

 Possible treatments include: Chemical peel to reduce acne and scars.